 Just to be clear that this advice does not mean that we believe that previous advice to most staff to not sign the new contracts was incorrect – apart from anything else the abolition of the NJC pay award link would have been enough to justify not signing, even not considering the longer working week with no additional pay.
 Nor are we now advising people to sign as such.
 Given the improvements we have achieved to the new contracts (which has been assisted by the large number of workers who refused to sign), and given that we have now had the chance to review how management has interpreted and applied the new contracts we thought it would be a good time to produce revised guidance.

 There is no incentive payment for signing over now, however £1000 received four years ago would not have been sufficient to compensate for what would have been lost to date.
-We have had some discussions with management, who have said they are considering bringing back an incentive payment to encourage people to sign over, so members should bear this in mind.
-However given the pay rise deadline being 1 April we felt this advice should be circulated now, as any proposed buyout in the future may be worth less than a PRP increase this April.
+We have had some discussions with management, who have said they are considering bringing back an incentive payment to encourage people to sign over, so members should bear this in mind (see 2018 update above).

 For advice on your individual situation speak to your local convenor.